FINE ART and DESIGN PROGRAM DESCRIPTIONS

 Entertainment Technology - (Film) The DASH Entertainment Technology program teaches the behind-the-camera aspects of the film world including script-writing, story-boarding, working with editing software such as Final Cut Pro, using state-of-the-art equipment, researching career options in the film industry, and submitting work to the festival circuit.
 Students work within production companies and have to budget their projects.
 The DASH film studio was upgraded in 2010 with thirty 27-inch iMacs.
 Phantom Film Works students have been regularly invited to participate alongside real world projects shot on location in Miami such as the MTV Video Music Awards, Super Bowl Miami, and the major motion picture "Marley and Me."
 They produce events that incorporate lighting, audio, cinematography, directing, and budgeting.
 Their teacher is filmmaker Tom Pike.
 Every year, DASH senior filmmakers share their best short films, music videos, and animated movies at the Phantom Film Festival in a local theater on the big screen.
 These students must coordinate their own projects by working independently and collaboratively, and need to develop strong time management skills both in and out of class.
 Design Programs

 Fashion Design Fashion designers at DASH learn pattern making, draping, tailoring, how to work with various textiles, and how to use professional sewing equipment to produce beautiful, functional clothing.
 They prepare mood boards, collages full of visual inspiration, before assembling their seasonal fashion lines.
-These students work in a well-appointed lab overseen by fashion maverick Rosemary Pringle, and they follow the work of major international houses to study current trends in the industry.
+These students work in a well-appointed sewing lab and they follow the work of major international houses to study current trends in the industry.
 They learn strong figure drawing skills to sketch their designs before producing them.
 Seniors showcase their looks at the annual DASH fashion show.
 Former students have worked with Teen Vogue and John Paul Gaultier, Ungaro Couture, Fendi, and Oscar de la Renta to name just a few.
 Design Programs